aryapsinha/languagelearner/README.md

 - Formatted interface of each page
 - See design here: [https://www.figma.com/files/team/1470133136368142001/project/336378762/Team-project?fuid=1289369928410265773]

-Programmed using React to do web development. - Code can be seen in this Github Repo
+Built a web application in React to serve as the personalized language learning hub - Code can be seen in this Github Repo
 - Broke our program into smaller, reusable components.
+- Built a Node.js server to host a personalized chatbot on the application
-- Built a clean UI with a table of vocabulary terms and interactive chatbot.
+- Built a clean UI with a table of vocabulary terms and interactive chatbot using Bootstrap
+- Added a "starred" feature to choose specific terms to tailor the chatbot's conversation

 Connected to OpenAI API to integrate a conversational assistant into Found in Translation web app.

-[Write stuff about chrome extensions & localstorage]
+Built a Chrome Extension with Google Translate API to detect the language of and translate any highlighted word, and then save to local storage for further practice on the web application.
 ## Challenges we ran into

 One of our biggest challenges was integrating multiple components—Chrome extension, stored data, web app, and chatbot—into a seamless and cohesive product.
 To tackle this, we embraced iterative development, merged frequently, and collaborated effectively.
 This approach taught us how to divide and conquer while leveraging the strengths of our teammates.